andyOR/Simulation-in-VBA/README.md

 #### c.
 What is the maximum and minimum delay faced by a customer?
 #### d.
 What is the highest and lowest number of customers served in a day with different tellers?

+### 5. Job Shop Model
+#### The job shop model is another complicated simulation model for simulating jobs as they move through the shop.
+There are multiple types of jobs, each of which visit different stations in a different order.
+The jobs arrive at the shop with different mean inter arrival time, each job has different probability of arriving into the system and different mean service time.
+Each station has different number of machines.
+In our simulation, we used three different jobs with different number of tasks to be performed.
+There were five stations with three, two, four, three and one machines respectively.

+#### Questions answered through this simulation case.
+#### a.
+What is the expected average delay in queue at each station?
+#### b.
+What is the expected average number in the queue for each station?
+#### c.
+What is the expectation utilization at each station?